SeanHershey/structural-image-classification/README.md

    - Once downloaded move to dataset folder.
    -   [Task 7 Dataset Request](https://apps.peer.berkeley.edu/phi-net/download-backup/)
    -   [Task 7 Dataset Direct Download](https://apps.peer.berkeley.edu/phi-net/?ed=download&guid=sypvzr-ngymwk-qnbftk-vosygf-rvasit--cxbvin-lmxdhg-ukdzwv-xdiszp-hmszbu)
-   - Run train.ipynb (the training will take around a hour by default but you can change epoch to 20 for a 15 minute run)
+   - Run train.ipynb (the training will take around 15 minutes for the 20 epoch run, note our report and the model given is the 100 epoch run which took an hour)
    - This will produce the main graph results as well as save the model to run in the demo